bamlab/react-native-testing/README.md

 ## Theory

-### What are they ?
+### What they are

-We'll call an integration test a test that :
+We'll call an integration test a test that:

 - Starts by simulating a user interaction
 - Ends by expecting a visual feedback